 Starting your retirement off while you still have debt can lead to financial hardship.
-As incomes generally decrease upon retirement, debt repayments could leave you short on cash making it difficult to meet obligations as well as maig it difficult for you to enjoy a reasonable standard of living.
+As incomes generally decrease upon retirement, debt repayments could leave you short on cash making it difficult to meet obligations and enjoy a reasonable standard of living.

 Therefore, it is important to reduce and ideally eliminate debt before you retire.
 Read on to discover 3 tips to help you tackle your debt and enter retirement debt-free.